admataz/buildingblocks/src/content/articles/googlemap-polygon-data.md

 date: 2014-02-25
 description: We developed an application for overlaying data on a map of regions of the UK.
 keywords: Google Maps API, JavaScript, Dojo Toolkit, qGIS,
-title: Polygon data layer for Google Maps. admataz.
+title: Polygon data layer for Google Maps.
 published: false

 ---